MALDON ARCHIVE

 Thames Barges continued

-Today, a small number of sailing barges remain, converted to pleasure craft and commonly sailed in the annual races which take place in the River Blackwater and the Thames Estuary.
-One of the leading individuals involved in preserving and maintaining Thames barges was Jane Benham, who was awarded the MBE for her work in creating and running a charitable trust devoted to educational sailing voyages and the preservation of barges.
-Some barges were part of the fleet of 'Little Ships' that took soldiers back to England from Dunkirk.
-One of these, Pudge, was harmed by a mine but has been fixed up and is still in sail today.
+Currently, a limited number of sailing barges exist, repurposed as pleasure craft and frequently participating in the annual races held in the River Blackwater and the Thames Estuary.
+Jane Benham, a prominent figure in the preservation and maintenance of Thames barges, received the MBE for her efforts in establishing and managing a charitable trust focused on educational sailing voyages and the conservation of barges.
+Some of these barges were included in the fleet of 'Little Ships' that transported soldiers back to England from Dunkirk.
+One such barge, named Pudge, sustained damage from a mine but has since been restored and continues to sail today.

 © Lloyd Blackburn 2002 - 2025.
 All rights reserved.